jenzie/pac-man/features.md

 Version v2.3

 * Ghost movement speed is based on the difficulty.
-* Ghost movement towards Pacman is based on color.
+* Ghost movement towards Pac-man is based on color.
   * Ghost personalities are implemented.

 Version v3.0
 ============

-* Pacman progresses through multiple levels that vary in difficulty.
+* Pac-man progresses through multiple levels that vary in difficulty.

 Version v3.1

 * Bonus items are added to the playing field.
-* Pacman can consume the bonus items.
+* Pac-man can consume the bonus items.
 * Consumed bonus items add points to the score.

 Version v3.2